-Destination management practices are those activities and relationships that help organise the tourism system.
-These practices typically include planning; the development of standards, guidelines, and regulations; research; the definition of roles and responsibilities; and the development of structures and processes that organise information flows and relationships between the various stakeholders in order to optimise the destination's performance.
+Destination management relates to practices, activities and relationships that help organise the tourism system.
+These typically include planning; the development of standards, guidelines, and regulations; research; the definition of roles and responsibilities; and the development of structures and processes that organise information flows and relationships between the various stakeholders in order to optimise the destination's performance.
 Effective and proactive destination management is critical for competitiveness.

-9.4.1 Roles, responsibilities and capabilities of provincial and local government in tourism
+10.4.1 Roles, responsibilities and capabilities of provincial and local government in tourism